Links on Android Authority may earn us a commission. Learn more.

 How to reset and disconnect your Apple Watch

 If you can’t remember your passcode, (or if you just want to start back at square one), it’s easy to reset your Apple Watch.
 With a few taps, you can erase your content in the Watch app on your iPhone or from the Apple Watch itself.
 If you’re looking to pass off or sell though, you will need to unpair the device to restore factory settings.
 Here are the steps you need to reset your Apple Watch.

 To reset your Apple Watch, open the Watch app on your paired iPhone and locate Reset in the general settings menu.
 If you don't have your phone on hand, you can also initiate a reset from the watch itself by finding Reset listed in the device's settings app.

 How to reset your Apple Watch with an iPhone

-Reset your Apple Watch without unpairing for a fresh start.
+Reset your Apple Watch without unpairing for a fresh start or to prepare for an Apple Watch update.
 This will erase all data, media, and settings, but will not remove the Activation Lock, which keeps anyone but you from using your device.

 - Open the Watch app and tap General.
 Scroll down and tap Reset.